 Now is the time to cancel any unnecessary expenditure or direct debits.
 Be brutal with it.
 If you have any bills coming up try to spread the cost monthly, even if that will cost you more in the long term.
 At the moment cashflow is vital.

-If you do get COVID 19 or have to self isolate, you can claim ESA for 14 days.
+If you do get COVID 19 or have to self isolate, you may be able to claim ESA for 14 days.
 It is less than SSP, but it is there.
 That does not cover your loss of earnings.

 If you have been working within the last 2 to 3 years and have paid and/or been credited with enough National Insurance contributions, you may be able to claim New Style Jobseeker’s Allowance (JSA)